Risks Of Money Market Accounts

 Risk & Causes

-MMAs provide low-risk, stable returns but may underperform compared to stocks, bonds, or mutual funds.
-Keeping funds in an MMA instead of higher-yield investments limits long-term growth and reduces wealth-building potential, especially for individuals saving for retirement or significant financial goals.
+MMAs offer low-risk, stable returns but may underperform stocks, bonds, or mutual funds.
+Keeping funds in an MMA rather than higher-yield investments limits long-term growth and reduces wealth-building potential, especially for individuals saving for retirement or other significant financial goals.

 Prevention Tips